hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 * `ok to test` to accept this pull request for testing
 * `test this please` for a one time test run
-* `add to whitelist` to add the author to the whitelist

-If the build fails for other various reasons you can rebuild by replying:
+* `add to whitelist` to add the author to the whitelist If the build fails for other various reasons you can rebuild by replying:
 * `retest this please` to start a new build.

-## Conclusion

-In traditional IT environment, deploying and maintaining Jenkins server is never a easy task.
-But with a pre-built container image, you can make it work in seconds.
-What's more, with Hyper_ cloud, you can now ship the image to cloud and serve as a production ready CI/CD pipeline, within one minute.